GAP-LAB-CUHK-SZ/MVImgNet/README.md

 **Note**

- We split the *full* data into 42 zip files, the total size is about 3.4 TB.
+ We split the *full* data into 43 zip files (from mvi_00.zip to mvi_42.zip), and the total size is about 3.4 TB.
 If you need the *full* dataset, please directly download all `mvi_xx.zip`.

 If you just need *some categories* of the data, please download the corresponding categories at `MVImgNet_by_categories`, where we split the dataset into different categories (but it is *incomplete*, some categories are not included).